Istanbul Province, Turkey: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types C and F. Be careful to find the necessary type.
-Many adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types C and F. Ensure that you find the right kind.
+Many adapters that you can buy are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most places.

 Luggage scale to avoid fees